ajayau404/AWS-Lambda-For-ALB/README.md

 print(resp)
 ```

-This will give you the reponse if you have a mapping lambda_mapping.py
+This will give you the reponse if you have a mapping in `lambda_mapping.py`. body in the response will contain whatever you set in the response.
+Even you can set the header and the response code accordingly using  `py_lambda.response.setResp` and `py_lambda.response.setHeader`